About the Artist

 2015 – Pieces of Parts: Aug-Sept 2015 [Solo Show]

 2014 – Converging Boundaries: Sept-Oct 2014 [Solo Show] Cultural Arts Center, Columbus OH

 Artist Statement – NEW WORKS 2017

 Perception is reality.
 I am fascinated by how people gather fragments of what they decide is true and important — memory, stories, cultural influences, experiences, ideas and beliefs — and shape them into personal world views.

 I use mixed media and motion to explore the subjective nature of perception, and express the tension between the material and the intangible.
-Taking fragments of the external world, I merge them to capture visions of morphing inner realities.
+Taking fragments of the external world, I merge and layer them to capture visions of morphing inner realities.

 Current affairs have been increasingly invading my attention, and I have felt driven to use my expressive tools to explore my fascination, attraction and repulsion to events beyond my control.
 While having my own biases, I am intrigued by how what we already believe colors and filters our view of reality.
 What is real, what is true, is increasingly fluid and ephemerial.
 This lack of solidity is fascinating and unsettling, and I watch, interact, and react, recreating my own world view.

 I am driven to explore and celebrate the acts of choice and belief that form each of our changing realities — through sharing my own.

 I’m building a circular ambient light projection screen to show new moving image work at two local venues, more details soon!